This post may contain affiliate links. Click for complete disclosures.

 Notes

 The answer is you can if you prefer.
-I use Yukon gold potatoes when I make these scalloped potatoes and so I do not tend to peel them beforehand.
+I use Yukon gold potatoes when I make these scalloped potatoes, so I do not tend to peel them beforehand.
 If you choose to use another type of potato, you can, and then peeling is up to you.
 How do you keep your scalloped potatoes from being crunchy after being baked?

 The secret to creamy and soft scalloped potatoes is to simmer the sliced potatoes in the cream sauce before placing them in the oven.
-This little extra step helps to give the potatoes a head start on the baking process leaving you with perfectly tender gluten-free scalloped potatoes.
+This little extra step helps to give the potatoes a head start on the baking process, leaving you with perfectly tender, gluten-free scalloped potatoes.
 Do you have to let gluten-free scalloped potatoes rest?

 Allowing the gluten-free scalloped potatoes to rest for about 10-15 minutes before serving allows the sauce to cool and thicken more.
 This will help the cream sauce stick to the potatoes more, leaving you with potatoes in a perfectly creamy sauce.